wp-plugins/youtube-widget-responsive/readme.txt

 YouTube Responsive enable you to place a widget with youtube video.
 Among the various options there is Also The Possibility to start the video automatically [YouTube... in your language]

+Default [Default in your language]

+Hide video progress bar after video starts playing [Hide video... in your language]

+Show always [Show always... in your language]

+Dark [Dark in your language]

+Light [Light in your language]

+Red [Red in your language]

+White [White in your language]

+Always [Always in your language]

+On video playback [On video... in your language]

+Never [Never in your language]

+Resolution [Resolution in your language]

 Thank you.

 = I can make a donation to help keep the software up to date? =